arkovia/acts/constitution-act.md

 - Start a social democracy and provide sufficient safety nets for citizens
 - Start a government where citizens have true democratic power
 - Start a new community where citizens feel welcomed
-- Start something where citizens can feel part of something big
 - Improve standards of living through technology and infrastructure
 - Help citizens of the pacific islands from raising sea levels.
 - Help homeless people across Australia and within Arkovia
-- Help give citizens a bigger meaning and purpose
+- Help give citizens a bigger meaning and purpose to life
 - Remove corporate corruption found in representative democracies
 - Remove thick bureaucracy by applying use of digital governance